-Lee Fixel burnishes his reputation, raising his second massive fund in 2020 – TechCrunch
+Lee Fixel is already raising a massive second fund – TechCrunch

 The deal represents Addition’s first India-based bet, even while Fixel knows both the country and the startup well.
 He previously invested in Inshorts on behalf of Tiger; he’s also credited for snatching up a big stake in Flipkart on behalf of Tiger, a move that reportedly produced $3.5 billion in profits when Flipkart sold to Walmart.

 Addition also led a $200 million round last month in Snyk, a five-year-old, London-based startup that helps companies securely use open-source code.
-The round valued the company at $2.6 billion — more than twice the valuation it was assigned when it raised its previous round ten months ago.
+The round valued the company at $2.6 billion — more than twice the valuation it was assigned when it raised its previous round 10 months ago.

-And in August, Addition led a $110 million Series D round for Lyra Health, a five-year-old, Burlingame, Ca.-based provider of mental health care benefits for employers that was founded by former Facebook CFO David Ebersman.
+And in August, Addition led a $110 million Series D round for Lyra Health, a five-year-old, Burlingame, California-based provider of mental health care benefits for employers that was founded by former Facebook CFO David Ebersman.

 A smaller check went to Temporal, a year-old, Seattle-based startup that is building an open-source, stateful microservices orchestration platform.
 Last week, the company announced $18.75 million in Series A funding led by Sequoia Capital, but Addition also joined the round, having been an earlier investor in the company.

-According to Pitchbook data, Addition has made at least 17 investments altogether.
+According to PitchBook data, Addition has made at least 17 investments altogether.

 Fixel — whose bets while at Tiger include Peloton and Spotify — isn’t running Addition single-handedly, though according to Forbes, he is the single “key man” around which the firm revolves, as well as the biggest investor in Addition’s first fund.

-He has also brought aboard least three investment principals from Wall Street and a head of data science who worked formerly for Uber (per Forbes).
+He has also brought aboard at least three investment principals from Wall Street and a head of data science who worked formerly for Uber (per Forbes).
 Ward Breeze, a longtime attorney who worked formerly in the emerging companies practice of Gunderson Dettmer, is also working with Fixel at Addition.

 (Correction: An earlier version of this story reported that Fixel’s newest fund was already raised, per the FT.)